 - Access Center: All accessibility-related inquires can be answered at our Access Center, which will be located at ADA camping.
 Additionally this is the location to recharge wheelchair batteries and/or the other assistive technology requiring electrical recharging, as well as store medical equipment or just get some relief from the sun.

 - ATM’s and Concessions are fully accessible and located throughout the venue.
 If assistance is required please confer with a festival staff member.

 - Parking: A separate ADA lot will be available for patrons with a handicap placard and the applicable proof that that placard belongs to them.
 Please follow signage or ask staff upon entering the festival how to access this lot.

-- Camping: For disabled patrons who are camping, there is a camping lot with close proximity to the festival entrance.
+- Camping: For ADA patrons who are camping, there is a camping lot with close proximity to the festival entrance and is located close to all activity areas/stages.
 At this camping location, power will be provided for assistive technology.
 To gain access to this lot, a handicap placard and paperwork to show that it belongs to person requesting access will be required, in addition to a camping pass.
 For campers in RV’s please contact us in advance at ADA@thedolab.com.

-- Viewing Platform: On the main stage, a small viewing platform will be made available to disabled patrons who may need to see above the crowd.
-For entrance to the platform please visit the access center.
+- Viewing Platform: There will be accessible viewing areas made available to ADA patrons who may need to see above the crowd.
+For entrance to the platform please visit the Access Center.

-- Any further questions or comments: In continually trying to make our festival more accessible we encourage you to contact us at ADA@thedolab.com for any of your ADA needs.
-Additionally if you have any questions about policies or our services please contact us.
+In continually trying to make our festival more accessible we encourage you to contact us at email@example.com for any of your accessibility-related needs.
+Additionally, if you have any questions about policies or our services please contact us.

-**Once onsite if you have additional questions don’t hesitate to talk with LIB’s ADA Compliance Director Austin Whitney.
+Once onsite, if you have additional questions, feel free to stop by the Access Center to talk with LIB’s ADA Compliance Coordinator, Oren Shani.